uzh/PPLib/README.md

 5. Learn how to use instruction generation by following this guide: [How to use question generation](https://github.com/uzh/PPLib/blob/master/docs/instructiongenerator.md)

+6. Learn how to use Auto-Execution by following this guide: [How to use Auto-Execution](docs/autoexecution.md)

 # Contact
 Write [Patrick](http://www.ifi.uzh.ch/ddis/people/deboer.html)